-Investing in our common stock involves a high degree of risk.
-See "Risk Factors" beginning on page 11, and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our common stock.
+Investing in our Units involves a high degree of risk.
+See "Risk Factors" beginning on page 10, and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our Units.

-(1) The number of shares of our common stock to be outstanding immediately after this offering is based on 5,895,477 shares of our common stock outstanding as of June 30, 2021, which gives effect to the conversion of all outstanding shares of our convertible preferred stock and the conversion of outstanding convertible promissory notes, or the Notes, into shares of common stock, and excludes:

-- 398,199 shares of common stock issuable upon exercise of stock options, at an exercise price of \$5.74 per share; - 134,515 shares of common stock issuable upon exercise of warrants outstanding, at a weighted-average exercise price of \$13.33 per share: - 40,000 shares of our common stock reserved for issuance to be issued to certain of our directors upon their appointment to our board of directors upon effectiveness of the registration statement of which this prospectus forms a part, which options shall have an exercise price equal to the offering price in this offering; - 93,750 shares of common stock issuable upon the exercise of the warrants to purchase shares of our common stock issued to the underwriters in connection with this offering; and - 1,210,000 shares of our common stock that are available for future issuance under our 2021 Equity Incentive Plan (or, the 2021 Plan) or shares that will become available under our 2021 Plan.
+- (1) The number of shares of our common stock to be outstanding immediately after this offering is based on 8,328,629 shares of our common stock outstanding as of January , 2022, and excludes: - shares of common stock issuable upon exercise of stock options, at a weighted-average exercise price of \$ per share; - 2,957,142 shares of common stock issuable upon exercise of warrants issued in our initial public offering, at an exercise price of \$7.00 per share; - · 134,515 shares of common stock issuable upon exercise of other warrants outstanding, at a weighted-average exercise price of \$13.33 per share; - shares of our common stock that are available for future issuance under our 2021 Omnibus Equity Incentive Plan (or, the "2021 Plan") or shares that will become available under our 2021 Plan; and - all shares of our common stock underlying the Warrants to be issued in this offering.